Advising and Registration

 Any student with consecutive absences equaling or exceeding 15 percent of the instructional hours for the course prior to the official withdrawal date for the course will be withdrawn from the class by the instructor with a grade of W.

-If a student misses 15 percent of the class meetings consecutively such that the student’s last absence occurs after the first 60 percent of the instructional hours for that course, the instructor will submit a withdrawal form assigning the grade of F. Students enrolled in Developmental Education courses in this situation will be withdrawn with a grade of W. Excused absences are not counted when calculating the 15 percent absence threshold.
+If a student misses 15 percent of the class meetings consecutively such that the student’s last absence occurs after the first 60 percent of the instructional hours for that course, the instructor will assign the grade of F. The last day of attendance is required for Web Grading when the F grade is assigned due to excessive absence.
+Students enrolled in Developmental Education courses in this situation will be withdrawn with the grade of W. Excused absences are not counted when calculating the 15 percent absence threshold.

 Students should refer to the instructor’s attendance policy included on the course syllabus, and students with questions or concerns should consult with their instructor.